-Any club which thinks it deserves the label ‘big’ should be playing in the top league of its association, buying the best players and, ideally, holding down a global brand presence, yet it is the trophy cabinet which really sorts the economy class clubs from the business class, or even private jet set.
+Any club which thinks it deserves the label ‘big’ should be playing in the top league of its association, buying the best players and, ideally, holding down a global brand presence.
+Yet, it’s the trophy cabinet which really sorts the economy class clubs from the business class, or even private jet set.

 Winning the top tier league title by playing every club in that league both home and away is regarded as the most empirical method of proving which club has the best squad in the whole country.
 Knockout cup competitions bring challenges of their own, however.
-The league is a marathon whereas the cup is a hectic sprint – in each game the winning team needs to have the confidence, ambition and inner steel to come away with a result after 90 minutes – that isn’t needed in every league game.
+The league is a marathon whereas the cup is more like the 100m hurdles – each game the winning team needs to have the confidence, ambition and inner steel to come away with a result after 90 minutes – that isn’t needed in every league game.
 This is why cups are so loved by fans; each trophy proves their team is, if not the best in the country, at least has a champion’s mindset.

 Concept – This quantified ranking system is designed to compare how successful each European men’s football club has historically been within their domestic league system.
 It also allows for a cross comparison between all of UEFA’s biggest clubs.

 Criteria – This success ranking system scores points to clubs based on which trophies and how many they have won.
 Only ‘competitive football’ trophies are considered.
 Different trophies score different points based on a ‘glory’ criteria shown below:

 - How many games need to be played in order to win the trophy?
 More games equals a greater chance that quality, not luck, will be relied on to win the competition.
 It is also more likely that the quality of the whole squad will be relied upon rather than just the best starting 11.